You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 These Principles are reviewed by the Board periodically and may be amended from time to time by the Board on the recommendation of the Nominating and Corporate Governance Committee (the 'Committee').

 General.
-The business and affairs of the Company shall be managed under the direction of the Board.
-The Board may, by resolution, delegate its authority to Company management or to committees of the Board, subject to the Company's Articles of Association, applicable laws, rules and listing standards.
+The business and affairs of the Company will be managed under the direction of the Board.
+The Board may, by resolution, delegate its authority to Company management or to committees of the Board, subject to the Company's Articles, applicable laws, rules and listing standards.

-The Board's responsibilities include risk oversight (both as a full Board and through its committees), evaluation of the Company's strategic direction, overseeing and engaging in succession planning for the Company's senior management, and attention to matters affecting the Company's corporate governance and shareholder relations.
+The Board's responsibilities include oversight and evaluation of corporate and financial strategies for the creation of long-term shareholder value, risk oversight (both as a full Board and through its committees), overseeing and conducting the succession planning for the Company's senior management and the Board, and attention to matters affecting the Company's corporate governance and shareholder relations.

 Board Size.
-The Board periodically reviews the number of director positions with the intent of keeping the Board small enough to promote substantive discussions in which each director can actively participate, and large enough to offer a diversity of backgrounds and expertise.
-The Company's Articles of Association currently provide that the Board shall have no fewer than three and no more than fifteen directors.
+The Board periodically, and at least annually, reviews the number of director positions with the intent of keeping the Board small enough to promote substantive discussions in which each director can actively participate, and large enough to offer a diversity of backgrounds and expertise.
+The Company's Articles currently provide that the Board will have no fewer than three and no more than 15 directors.

 Disclosure of Relationships.
-Each independent director is expected to promptly notify the chairperson of the Committee, as soon as reasonably practicable, of any existing or proposed relationships with the Company that may require review under the Company's Related Party Transaction Policies and Procedures, and of any changes to personal circumstances which could affect the independence of the director under applicable listing standards or any additional standards as may be applicable to the Company or established by the Board from time to time, including independence requirements issued by applicable regulators and advisory services and by the Company's Director Independence Standards.
+Each independent director is expected to promptly notify the Company’s Chief Executive Officer (“CEO”), General Counsel, and the chairperson of the Committee, as soon as reasonably practicable, of any existing or proposed relationships with the Company that may require review under the Company's Related Party Transaction Policies and Procedures, and of any changes to personal circumstances which could affect the independence of the director under applicable listing standards or any additional standards as may be applicable to the Company or established by the Board from time to time, including independence requirements issued by applicable regulators and advisory services and by the Company's Director Independence Standards.

 Board Leadership.
-The Board does not have a firm policy as to whether the position of the Chairman and the position of the Chief Executive Officer ('CEO') should be separate and intends to preserve the freedom to decide what is in the best interest of the Company at any point in time.
+The Board does not have a firm policy as to whether the position of the Chairman and the position of the CEO should be separate and intends to preserve the freedom to decide what is in the best interest of the Company at any point in time.

-However, the Board strongly endorses the concept of having one of the independent directors serve in a position of leadership for the rest of the non-management directors.
-If at any time the CEO and Chairman roles are combined or if the Chairman is not otherwise an independent director, the Board annually will elect a lead independent director ('Lead Independent Director') and such director shall also serve as Chair of the Committee.
+The Board requires that one of the independent directors serve in a position of leadership for the rest of the non-management directors.
+If at any time the CEO and Chairman roles are combined or if the Chairman is not otherwise an independent director, the Board annually will elect a lead independent director ('Lead Independent Director') and such director will also serve as Chair of the Committee.
 Although elected annually, the Lead Independent Director is generally expected to serve for five years.
-If the Chairman is an independent director, then the duties of the Lead Independent Director described herein shall be a part of the duties of the Chairman.
+If the Chairman is an independent director, then the duties of the Lead Independent Director described herein will be a part of the duties of the Chairman.

 The principal duties of the Chairman are attached as Exhibit 1 and the principal duties of the Lead Independent Director are attached as Exhibit 2.

 Director Selection Criteria.
-The Committee is responsible for recommending candidates for election to the Board, including recommending incumbent directors for reelection.
+The Committee is responsible for recommending candidates for election to the Board, however any director may introduce or refer any potential candidates to the Committee (see below), including recommending incumbent directors for reelection.
 The Company is of the view that the continuing service of qualified incumbents promotes stability and continuity in the board room, giving the Company the benefit of the familiarity and insight into the Company's affairs that its directors have accumulated during their tenure, while contributing to the Board's ability to work as a collective body.
-Accordingly, the process of the Committee for identifying nominees shall reflect the Company's practice of re-nominating incumbent directors who continue to satisfy the Board's criteria for membership on the Board, whom the Committee believes will continue to make important contributions to the Board and who consent to continue their service on the Board.
+When determining whether to re-nominate incumbent directors, the Committee will weigh, among other factors, such advantages of continued service against the benefits of periodic board refreshment to add new insights and expertise to address changing business dynamics and the needs of the Company.

 The Committee considers any candidate proposed by a shareholder in the same manner and in accordance with the same criteria as other possible candidates.
-Any shareholder who wishes to recommend a prospective nominee for the Board for consideration by the Committee shall notify the Company's Company Secretary in writing at the offices of the Company, 710 Medtronic Parkway, Minneapolis, MN 55432.
-Any such recommendations should provide whatever supporting material the shareholder considers appropriate, but should at a minimum include such background and biographical material as will enable the Committee to make an initial determination as to whether the nominee satisfies the criteria for directors set out in these Principles.
+Any shareholder who wishes to recommend a prospective director candidate for consideration by the Committee and possible nomination or election by the Board must notify the Company's Company Secretary in writing at the offices of the Company, 710 Medtronic Parkway, Minneapolis, MN 55432.
+Any such recommendations should provide whatever supporting material the shareholder considers appropriate, but should at a minimum include such background and biographical material as will enable the Committee to make an initial determination as to whether the candidate satisfies the criteria for directors set out in these Principles.

-Alternatively, shareholders intending to appear at the annual general meeting of shareholders to nominate a candidate for election by the shareholders at such general meeting (in cases where the Board does not nominate the candidate or where the Committee was not requested to consider his or her candidacy), must comply with the procedures in the Company's Articles of Association.
+Shareholders intending to appear at the annual general meeting of shareholders to nominate a candidate for election by the shareholders at such general meeting (in cases where the Board does not nominate the candidate, where the Committee was not requested to consider his or her candidacy and where the candidate is not submitted via the Company’s proxy access provisions), must comply with the procedures in the Company's Articles.

 Election of Directors.
-At every annual general meeting of the Company, all the directors shall retire from office unless re-elected.
-Directors are elected if they receive an affirmative vote of a majority of the votes cast in person or by proxy at the annual general meeting.
+At every annual general meeting of the Company, all the directors must retire from office unless re-elected.
+In uncontested elections, directors are elected if they receive an affirmative vote of a majority of the votes cast in person or by proxy at the annual general meeting.
+In the event of a contested election, a plurality voting standard will be used to elect directors.

-To the extent that one or more directors' are not re-elected, the Committee will recommend to the Board whether to fill such vacancy or vacancies or to reduce the size of the Board.
+To the extent that one or more vacancies arises due to one or more directors not being re-elected, the Committee will recommend to the Board whether to fill such resulting vacancy or vacancies or to reduce the size of the Board.

 Other Public Company Directorships.
 The Company does not have a policy limiting the number of other public company boards of directors upon which a director may sit, in general.
-However, when evaluating director candidates, the Committee considers the number of other public company boards and other boards (or comparable governing bodies) on which a prospective nominee or a director is a member.
-Directors shall provide prior written notice to the Chair of the Committee of any proposed service on the board of a public or private company.
+However, when evaluating director candidates, the Committee does take into consideration the number of other public company boards and other boards (or comparable governing bodies) on which a prospective nominee or a director is a member.
+Directors must provide prior written notice to the CEO, General Counsel, and Chair of the Committee of any proposed service on the board of a public or private company.

 Regardless of the number of boards on which a director serves, board members are expected to devote sufficient time and attention to carrying out their director duties and responsibilities and ensure that their other responsibilities, including service on other boards, do not materially interfere with their responsibilities as directors of the Company.

 Material Change in Director Occupation.
-An employee director shall submit his or her resignation from the Board upon termination of his or her active service as an employee of the Company.
+An employee director must submit his or her resignation from the Board upon termination of his or her active service as an employee of the Company.

-All directors shall tender a written offer to resign from the Board after a material change in that director's full-time position or responsibilities.
-The Committee shall review the director's continuation on the Board and recommend to the Board whether the Board should accept such proposed resignation or request that the director continue to serve on the Board.
+All directors must tender a written offer to resign from the Board after a material change in that director's full-time position or responsibilities.
+The Committee will review the director's continuation on the Board and recommend to the Board whether the Board should accept such proposed resignation or request that the director continue to serve on the Board.

 Director Retirement and Term Limits.
-The Company has not established term limits for directors.
-However, subject to waiver in the Board's discretion, it is the general policy of the Company that a director shall retire from the Board at the annual general meeting of shareholders immediately following his or her attaining the age of 72 and shall not be nominated for re-election or reappointment by the Board.
+It is the policy of the Board that a director will retire from the Board at the annual general meeting of shareholders immediately following his or her attaining the age of 72 and will not be nominated for re-election or reappointment by the Board; subject to waiver by the Board in compelling circumstances.
+Notwithstanding the foregoing, the Company has not established term limits for directors.

 General.
 The standing committees of the Board are:

 Assignment and Rotation of Committee Members.
 Committee members are appointed annually by the Board upon a recommendation by the Committee.
-As a general rule, independent directors shall serve on at least two committees.
-Membership on committees shall be rotated as appropriate to provide directors experience on committees; however, this principle of rotation should not deprive a committee of expertise that a director possesses.
+In making its recommendation, the Committee will take into account any input from other members of the Board.
+As a general rule, independent directors will serve on at least two committees.
+Membership on committees will be rotated as appropriate to provide the Company the best advice and counsel, provide applicable directors experience on committees, and ensure fresh insight to each committee.

 Attendance at Meetings.
 Directors are expected to attend all Board meetings and meetings of Board committees on which they serve, as well as the annual general meeting of shareholders, absent exigent circumstances.

 Board Meetings.
-Currently, the Board holds six regular meetings each year, and the Board (considering any recommendations from the Committee) shall determine from time to time whether fewer or more meetings shall be held.
+Currently, the Board holds four regular meetings each year, and the Board (considering any recommendations from the Committee) will determine from time to time whether fewer or more meetings will be held.
 Appropriate officers of the Company may be invited to attend the general session of Board meetings when appropriate.

 Director Access to Management, Employees and Advisors.
 Directors have full and free access to members of management and employees of the Company.
 The Board and each of its standing committees has the authority to engage outside counsel, accountants, experts and other advisors as it determines appropriate to assist it in the performance of its functions.